kevin1/algo-vpn-driver/README.md

 Some driver scripts for [Algo][algo-gh].
 How to use:

 1. In `config.cfg` put your name under `users`.
-2. In the `cmd` generation code, specify your cloud provider.
-3. Paste the entire script into your provider's cloud-init box when creating your VPS.
+2. Paste the entire script into your provider's cloud-init box when creating your VPS.

 If you're just experimenting, you can launch a free DigitalOcean instance for 2